 In order to hedge the investment risk, investments are made in different financial instruments.
-Requirements of the Law on Insurance Companies and Supervision Thereof are complied with when selecting financial instruments.
+The Company complies with requirements of the Insurance and Reinsurance Law when selecting financial instruments.

 When performing investment activity, employees of the Financial Department comply with the improved investment procedures, which regulate many issues related to the control and hedging of the investment risk.